Imported from: Google Blogger site

 |

-- trees beyond the passenger cars
+- different trees beyond the passenger cars

 - seven people and a porter on the station platform